 Alternatively, they may give you a choice of payment schemes to use.
 If so, this is probably in your settings.
-It is definitely worth checking these thoroughly.
+It is worth checking these thoroughly.
 Often the quickest payment schemes charge the highest fees.
 You should therefore weigh up the benefit of getting your money quickly against the extra cost of the transfer.

 How long does GoCardless take to process payments?

 Typical ANZ payment processing times by payment scheme